Here are the answers to frequently asked questions about traffic signals:

 See this page for more on left-turn phases.

 Yes.
 The following sequences are not confined to one street.
-The Yellow Trap column shows the result without flashing yellow arrows:
+The Yellow Trap column shows the result without and with flashing yellow arrows:

 * The use of merge phases and channelization requires prohibiting turns on circular green or flashing yellow arrow.
 Even with flashing yellow arrows, yellow trap occurs in the change to a merge phase.